 *We are not open to the public, having no visitors enables us to provide a very quiet environment for the animals in our care.
-However, our telephones are open 24 hours a day, and we are always happy to come and collect an animal*
+However, our telephones are open from 7am to 10pm everyday, and we are always happy to come and collect an animal*

 We take in squirrels from across the region, covering Somerset, Bristol, South Gloucestershire and South Wales.

 We are particularly well equipped to meet the needs of the young, but also offer respite and assistance to those who are older.

 We strive to provide a high level of care to every guest we receive.

 We encourage natural behavious and discourage tameness.
 Our aim is to prepare all able squirrels for eventual return to the wild,subject to current legislation.